 Since that time, the liberal population has noticed a growing closeness from communist China, with a fear of extensive governance and surveillance.
 And with Hong Kong's China-friendly government proposal for an extradition agreement for "criminals" it boiled over to residents this summer.
 Never before has the entire 2 million of Hong Kong's 7,4 million residents protested in the streets.

 But can we see something far deeper and different this time than the usual demonstrations – unlike the Hong Kong umbrella movement in 2014, or the Tiananmen Square 30 years ago?
 There may be something else going on, such as with the yellow west of France or Extinction Rebellion's comprehensive environmental protest.

-Today, more anarchist-inspired collectives in Hong Kong state that the demonstrations are portrayed by the media and state power as recognizable stereotypes of rebels.
-One does not necessarily want scary scenes with police, organized marches and prominent opposition leaders.
-These can easily be overpowered as overlords and "criminals", with the result being many years of disappointment.
-This happened with the pacifist umbrella movement, which started with the slogan of the intellectuals "Occupy the center with peace and love!" – but ended without any concrete results.
+Today, more anarchist-inspired collectives in Hong Kong say that the demonstrations are portrayed by the media and government as recognizable stereotypes of insurgents.
+One does not necessarily want frightening scenes with police, organized marches and prominent opposition leaders.
+These can easily be overpowered as defectors and "criminals", where the consequences are many. . .